-The unearned revenue balance at December 31, 2017 increased to \$1.6 million from \$0.5 million at December 31, 2016.
+The unearned revenue balance at December 31, 2018 decreased to \$0.6 million from \$1.6 million at December 31, 2017.
 This balance consists of payments received from customers for contracts that are in progress and have not yet fulfilled the necessary revenue recognition criteria.
+At December 31, 2018 and December 31, 2017 83% and 32% of the total balance, respectively, is related to software and solutions license revenue, in which the license fee is paid upfront for the term of the license.